What does the RowP App measure? What immediate feedback is there?

 Main Rowing Screen

-This is the default screen showing eight (or four if you prefer less) tiles with traditional metrics such as SPM, speed and distance but most interesting from rowing performance point of view are the metrics from the oar or seat sensor: You can see the arc length of your oar work in real time, or, the maximum seat speed during the drive.
-Each tile can be freely configured by long pressing the tile.
+This is the default screen showing eight (or four if you prefer less) tiles with traditional metrics such as SPM, speed, and distance but most interesting from the rowing performance point of view are the metrics from the oar or seat sensor: You can see the arc length of your oar work in real-time, or, the maximum seat speed during the drive.
+Each tile can be freely configured by long-pressing the tile.

 Boat acceleration curve

 The first graph shows the acceleration of the boat during the previous stroke.
 When rowing, the boat velocity fluctuates in rhythm with the strokes.
 The oars propel the boat forward during the drive and this accelerates the boat.
 The movement of the rowers back and forth relative to the boat accelerates and decelerates the boat and the RowP App gives instant feedback on when and by how much the boat is speeding up or slowing down during the previous stroke.
 The shape of the curve as well as the max and min values depend very much on the rowing technique and gives information on the rowing efficiency.
 The y-axis shows the acceleration in m/s^2 whereas the x-axis shows the normalized time without units, the x-axis is auto-scaled to fit one entire stroke cycle from catch to finish no matter what the stroke rate is.
 If the y-value is positive it means that the boat is speeding up, and you can easily see during which part of the stroke this happens by having a look at what part of the curve is above the x-axis.

 If you’ve strapped the RowP pod to an oar the following screens show feedback on how you are moving the oar.
 The first graph shows the path of the blade during one full stroke.
 The pod measures the rotation in all three directions to calculate the full path of the oar both horizontally and vertically.